SteveFortune/normalisation-adventures/README.md

 #Normalisation

-This is a personal project to document examples of database schemas in different normal forms.
-It is purely for my own interest and personal development so that I can become more proficient in designing scalable, transactional-oriented systems.
+This is a personal project documenting examples of database schemas in different normal forms.
+It is purely for my own interest and personal development so that I can become more proficient in designing scalable, transaction-oriented systems.

-I have also read various arguments for and against normalisation and would like to perform a test to determine which levels of normalisation suite different requirements.
-This project will ultimately be a personal reference point to decide when and how to structure my data.
+I have also read various arguments for and against normalisation and would like to perform tests to determine which levels of normalisation suit different requirements.
+I'm aiming for this project to also be a personal reference point to decide when and how to structure my data.

 ###Objectives and Requirements